 The Facets of Myth:

 The "Spring's Eve Dream" series is an investigation into the theme of immortality under the conditions of the Post-Anthropocene.
 The artist creates "hybrid artifacts", where the cross-cultural myth of the golden apples of Avalon (a symbol of eternal youth and absolute knowledge) collides with questions of a technological future and the existential choices of modern humanity.
-The works in the series exist at the boundary between painting and object, engaging the viewer in direct, tactile interaction with a materialized philosophical category.
+The works in this series exist on the threshold between painting and object, drawing the viewer into a direct visual, tactile, olfactory, and auditory engagement with a materialized philosophical concept.

 Technically, the series traces the further evolution of the author's "creative alchemy" method, uniting a spectrum of mixed media canvases in complex techniques that incorporate inclusions which disrupt the boundary between the plane of the "painted" and the volumetric 4-dimensional world.
 The four-dimensionality is not accidental, as the fourth element — time — is also present within the objects themselves, in their semantic codes and material "time capsules" embedded in the works.